Simerax/HoneyBadger/README.md

 # HoneyBadger
-Unnecessary Scripting Language just for the hell of it
+Unnecessary Programming Language just for the hell of it.

+_no you don't need to care_